 Multiple User Support

-The standard must provide mechanisms to support multiple users receiving different data streams from the same light source (multiple access).
+The standard must provide MAC/PHY mechanisms to support rate adaptation as well as the support of multiple users receiving different data streams from the same light source (multiple access).

 Asymmetric Communication

 The standard will support asymmetric communication between transmitters and receivers to allow higher data rates in one direction.

+Moreover, the standard shall allow that bidirectional operation can be established in combination with other wireless techniques, for example, an optical and a radio-based link can be used in the upstream and downstream, respectively.

 Handover and Interference Coordination

-The standard must provide mechanisms to support handover between light sources, allowing users to maintain a continuous network connection.
+The standard must provide mechanisms to support horizontal handover between light sources, allowing the users to maintain a continuous network connection.

 The standard must provide mechanisms that can be used to develop and deliver interference coordination techniques by higher layers.

+The standard shall support vertical handover to other bidirectional wireless transmission techniques serving the same mobile devices in the same area, for example that data will be handed over to a radio-based wireless link when the mobile device leaves the coverage area of the optical wireless link.

+Moreover, the standard shall support parallel transmissions together with other bidirectional wireless communication techniques, for example, the data can be transmitted in parallel over the optical and the radio-based wireless link.
 Localization

-The standard must provide mechanism to support precise indoor positioning algorithms with less than 10 cm diameter precision.
+The standard must provide mechanisms to support precise indoor positioning algorithms with less than 10 cm diameter precision.

 Coexistence with Ambient Light and Other Lighting Systems